EAlhovik/AdventOfCode/2020/Day_10/task.md

 Find a chain that uses all of your adapters to connect the charging outlet to your device's built-in adapter and count the joltage differences between the charging outlet, the adapters, and your device. _What is the number of 1-jolt differences multiplied by the number of 3-jolt differences?_

-Your puzzle answer was `2516`.

-The first half of this puzzle is complete!
-It provides one gold star: \*

 \--- Part Two ---
 -----------------